tel: +48 888 99 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Potential hazard associated with microscopic parts of magnets are risky, in case of ingestion, which becomes significant in the context of children's health.
-Furthermore, small elements of these devices have the potential to hinder the diagnostic process in case of swallowing.
+• Potential hazard associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is particularly important in the context of children's health.
+Furthermore, miniscule components of these devices are able to complicate diagnosis when they are in the body.

 The magnet coating is made of nickel, so be cautious if you have an allergy.